ddollar/foreman/README.markdown

     Specify the number of each process type to run.
 The value passed in should be in the format `process=num,process=num`

+  * `-u`, `--user`:
+    Specify the user the application should be run as.
+Defaults to the app name

 ## OPTIONS

 These options control all modes of foreman's operation.